lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-writing-a-mail-proeve-i-dansk-3-delprøve-1.md

-# Grammar and vocabulary tips for Writing an email Prøve i Dansk 3 (Delprøve 1)
+# Grammar and vocabulary tips for writing an email at Prøve i Dansk 3 (Delprøve 1)

 In this blog post, you’ll learn some grammar and vocabulary tips for writing the Writing task at Prøve i Dansk 3 (Delprøve 1).